mingdali6717/Ensemble-of-Retrievers/README.md

 ```
 python data/datasets/data_sampler.py -d [path to the processed data jsonl file] -o [path to save the sampled data]
 ```
+## Config
+we use yaml config file to control the parameters in our framework. you can find them in 'config/'.\

 ## EoR
 ### Generate Answers
 ```